Private equity in India: market and regulatory overview

 While recent years have seen a general increase in the number of PE funds operating in the market, there has been an overall improvement in the sophistication of Indian entrepreneurs when approaching PE funds.
 Indian entrepreneurs are now carefully scrutinising the qualities and suitability of PE funds, thereby shifting the focus onto the PE fund to show its suitability as a partner.

 The number of PE deals in 2014 was similar to the number in 2013 with a marginal upward/downward trend in certain quarters.
 2015 is expected to see an upward trend in PE funds seeking majority stakes in their target companies, and also a good mix of exits and investments by PE funds.
-It is also believed that domestic PE funds will play an increasing role in India's PE industry in the foreseeable future.
-Further, PE inflows into India are anticipated to rise in 2014, especially with the upcoming parliamentary elections.
-There could also be a lot of exits by existing PE funds whose investments have matured.
+It is also thought that domestic PE funds will play an increasing role in India's PE industry in the foreseeable future.

-Even though the appetite for PE investment remains strong, the fundraising climate has been tough.
-Except for a few established players like IDFC Alternatives, PE funds have found it difficult to raise funds in the present environment.
-Kedaara Capital was another fund which had a successful fund launch, with about US$540 million.
+Even though the appetite for PE investment remains strong, the fundraising climate has been tough, PE funds have found it difficult to raise funds generally.
 Despite the current circumstances, fundraising activity is expected to continue to increase.
 Going forward, the level of scrutiny in relation to an investment decision will be higher.
 In that sense, fundraising by fund managers who are raising funds for the first time may be tough.

-PE funds that are raising funds from offshore investors according to an approval from the Foreign Investment Promotion Board (FIPB) have faced higher scrutiny.
+PE funds that are raising funds from offshore investors according to an approval from the Foreign Investment Promotion Board (FIPB) have faced higher scrutiny in the past.
 With the objective to prevent re-routing of funds through round tripping, by entities aiming to benefit from tax havens, the FIPB has sought clarity from PE funds on the source of funds and the identity of the beneficial owners.
-This has created some practical difficulties.
+This had created some practical difficulties.
 However, in the recent budget announcement made by the central government on 28 February 2015, this practical difficulty has now been addressed.
 It is now proposed that foreign investment into alternative investment funds (AIF) or a venture capital fund (VCF) be permitted without the need for FIPB approval.
 However, the necessary amendments and regulations are yet to be declared.

-Information Technology and IT-Enabled Services (IT & ITES) sector contributed 43% to the total value of PE.
-IT & ITES companies were highest in terms of both investment value and volume during 2013.
+Investments in the Information Technology and IT-Enabled Services (IT & ITES) sector contributed 43% to the total value of PE.
+IT & ITES companies were highest in terms of both investment value and volume during 2014.

-Acquisitions in the IT and ITES sector were followed in popularity by the e-commerce sector continued to play a significant role in garnering PE investments during 2014.
+The e-commerce sector continued to play a significant role in garnering PE investments during 2014.
 Investments in the e-retailing sector are predicted to grow to about US$2.8 billion by 2016.

-The healthcare and life sciences industry was the next largest destination for PE investments in 2013.
-Similar to other sectors, the top transactions in this sector also involved secondary purchases from existing investors.
-Foreign direct investment (FDI) in the pharmaceutical sector escalated to US$1.08 billion during April to October 2013.
+The healthcare and life sciences industry was the next largest destination for PE investments in 2014 attracting US$6.4 billion with 115 deals.
+Foreign direct investment (FDI) in the drugs and pharmaceutical sector escalated to US$1.154 billion during April to November 2014.

 Minority stake deals are the most popular transaction structure.
 Buyouts are rare and leveraged buyouts (LBOs) are not permitted.
 With the increasing liabilities on promoters under the Companies Act 2013 (New Companies Act) (see Question 4), preference for a minority stake remains.
 However, PE firms are also initiating a focus-shift towards obtaining higher stakes in target companies, to back investors' needs for better corporate governance.

-2013 saw about US$3.6 billion coming from 158 exit deals, compared to US$4.86 billion from 172 deals in 2012.
-While sales to strategic buyers or secondary sales continue to remain the preferred route, promoter buy-backs have also been considered.
+2014 saw about US$3.8 billion coming from 221 exit deals, compared to US$3.6 billion from 158 deals in 2013.
+While sales to strategic buyers or secondary sales continue to remain the preferred route with top PE exits, promoter buy-backs have also been considered.

 Companies Act 2013

-The new legislation mandates increased transparency, through greater checks on financial reporting and auditing, regulatory oversights and corporate governance, and mitigates corporate fraud, thereby empowering PE/VCFs further.
-Some of the key reforms that affect PE/VCFs are as follows:
+With increased transparency, greater checks on financial reporting and auditing, regulatory oversights and corporate governance being mandated under the new legislation, PE funds feel empowered.
+Some of the key reforms that affect PE funds are as follows: